 Moving away from home is a big step!
 You will now have your own independence to do what you want whenever you want.
-Adapting to life as a student can be hard, here are some great tips to help you get settled into your home away from home:
+Adapting to life as an undergraduate student can be difficult, so we’ve put together some useful hint and tips to help you get settled into your home away from home:

 Local area research

-Before coming to university, familiarise yourself with the local area.
-A big city can be hard to navigate when it is all new:
+Before moving away and starting at your chosen university, familiarise yourself with the local area.
+A big city can be hard to navigate when it’s all new:

-1. Note down local shops and supermarkets that are walking distance away
+- Make a note of local shops and supermarkets that are within walking distance

-2. Find out which bars and restaurants are near you and if they offer any student discounts
+- Find out which bars and restaurants are nearby and if they offer any student discounts

-3. Research into doctors and dentists just in case you need to use one
+- Research into doctors and dentists just in case you need one

-5. Use a map to plot your route to your lectures so you do not get lost on the first day
+- Plan your route to university so that you don’t get lost on your first day

-Being organised is important for everything to go smoothly when you move to university.
-Creating lists for the items you need to bring can stop you from doing any last-minute panicking.
-Ask your friends what they are bringing to uni so you can compare.
-You can split your lists into 3 different sections:
+Being organised is important for everything to go smoothly when you move to your new university student accommodation.
+Creating lists for the items you need to bring can stop you from doing any last-minute panicking and help you feel more organised.
+Chat to your friends about what they are taking so you can compare and get some great ideas.

 Personalise your room

-Shake off first day nerves and find other students who are attending the same university as you or studying the same course online.
+Moving away and starting university as an undergraduate student will be a new and exciting time for most people.
+Shake off first day nerves and find other students who are attending the same university as you or studying the same course online by joining relevant Facebook group.
 You can make friends before and then you will see a friendly face in lectures.